chinamike65/hugo-tuolesi/content/book3/book3en.md

 Therefore, although the merits of the master are equal to those of the Buddhas, the kindness of our teachings is greater than that of all the Buddhas.

-Master Bodova once said a paragraph, to the effect that: For ordinary practitioners, the appearance of the Buddha is the icing on the cake, but the appearance of the guru is a blessing in disguise, and the kindness of the guru is even greater.
+Master Potoba once said, to the effect that: For ordinary practitioners, the appearance of the Buddha is the icing on the cake, but the appearance of the guru is a blessing in disguise, and the kindness of the guru is even greater.

 Because in the early stage of learning, you will generally not see the Buddha, let alone accept the teachings of the Buddha.

 Only after one has cultivated to a certain level and reached a certain level, can one see the Buddha, and even hear the Buddha speak sutras.

-However, at this time, the cultivators have reached a very high level, and even if they cannot see the Buddha, the achievement may be a matter of one day and one day.
+However, at this time, the cultivators have reached a very high level, and even if they cannot see the Buddha, the achievement may be a matter of one day to the next.

 But the guru is different.
 The guru usually pulls the disciples back from the brink of the three evil realms when the disciples are just learning Buddhism, or even before they learn Buddhism, saves their Dharmakaya's wisdom and life, and leads them to liberation.

-Therefore, for ordinary practitioners, the kindness of the guru is greater.
+Therefore, for ordinary practitioners, the kindness of the guru is immense.

 128

-Master Kedrub Je said in "Ode to the Three Realms of Auspiciousness":
+Master Kedrup Je said in "Ode to the Three Realms of Auspiciousness":

-The only eyes of sentient beings in the three realms, the supreme parents for seeking liberation, the great compassion surpassing all Buddhas, the unparalleled master invites you.
+All sentient beings in the three realms have only one eye, the supreme master of all seeking liberation,

+Great compassion surpasses all buddhas, and the unparalleled master invites you.

 When we can't meet or see other Buddhas and Bodhisattvas, only the guru can teach us the Dharma, teach us the Dharma, and guide us.
 Therefore, the guru's kindness to us surpasses that of the Buddha.

-Shien is even better than Sakyamuni Buddha's Buddhist scriptures say that during the calamity period of the sage kalpa, in the Saha world, there was a wheel-turning holy king who ruled the four continents.
+Shi en is even better than Sakyamuni Buddha's

+Buddhist scriptures say that during the calamity period of the sage kalpa, in the Saha world, there was a wheel-turning holy king who ruled the four continents.
 The minister is called Hai Chen.

 When they aroused bodhicitta before the Treasure Treasure Tathagata, the Treasure Treasure Tathagata prophesied that they would become Buddhas in virtuous kalpas, and after they became Buddhas, they would receive their respective realms.

 At this time, everyone chooses the period that is easy to control or the pure land.
 In the end, there are two periods of life spanning 100 years and 80,000 years old.
 No one dares to choose these two periods, because they have observed that the life span is 100 years old.
 When I was in a period of conflict, it was difficult for all sentient beings to subdue them, so they were afraid and gave up.